domfarolino/algorithms/src/algorithm_practice/Array_Algorithms/longestWordSubsequence/README.md

 The naive solution would be to iterate through each word in the word list, and just perform some is-a-subsequence check on the given word and the given string `s`.
-This subsequence check is relatively simple, and an implementation can be found in my C++ file.
+This subsequence check is relatively simple, as you may imagine.

 A small optimization we could do here is maybe sort the given list of words by the length of each word, such that the longer words appear at the beginning